Heat (Kelly Clarkson song)

 "Heat" is a song by American singer Kelly Clarkson, from her eighth studio album, Meaning of Life (2017).
 Originally written and produced by the production duo The Monarch, the final version of the track is co-written and co-produced by Mick Schultz with additional writing by Michael Pollack and production by American singer Harlœ and vocal production by Jesse Shatkin.
 Atlantic Records released the song as the album's third single on July 27, 2018, with a remix version by British DJ Luke Solomon.
 It reached number one on the US Billboard Dance Club Songs chart in March 2019.
-It also received critical acclaim.
 The song was featured in the Netflix show Soundtrack.

 Background and composition

 "Heat" was originally written by the production duo The Monarch and Michael Pollack for Clarkson's debut album for Atlantic Records.
 According to Mick Schultz, Atlantic chairman and CEO Craig Kallman and A&R manager Carrie West approached him and his frequent collaborator Harlœ to re-produce the track after finishing recording another song, "Medicine", for Clarkson.
 He described the original recording as "rock and soulful", and ultimately produced two versions of it.
 He recalled that the process took days, remarking: "They (Atlantic) told me they wanted something out of the box, so I tried to really think about doing something left field.
 I ended up with (the version) that's on the album now."
 Schultz and Harlœ later received co-writing credits for the track.
 An uptempo soul number, Clarkson described its lyrics as giving a full commitment to a relationship.
 Rolling Stone contributor Maura Johnston described its music as recalling the "upbeat soul-tinged hits of the Nineties while possessing a decidedly 21st-century energy".
 AllMusic senior editor Stephen Thomas Erlewine also noted that the song has a "bit of gospel fire", while Spin's Katherine St. Asaph compared it to Adele's collaborations with Max Martin.